 MAKE SURE HEADPHONES MODE IS OFF.

 This one again is no biggie.
-If your headphones are connected to your iPhone, all sound plays through the headphones instead of your speakers.
+If your headphones are plugged into your iPhone, all don’t get any sound through the speakers.
 If your iPhone considers that the headphones are on when they’re in fact not, your iPhone tries to play sound through headphones which are not really there.
 This usually happens when dirt particles or liquid gets inside of the headphone jack and gives your iPhone this sense that there are headphones plugged in on your iPhone.

-The trick is to notice if you see Headphones under the volume slider.
+The trick is to notice whether you can see Headphones below the volume bar.
 If so, you have detected the problem causing your speakers being unresponsive.
 Make sure that your iPhone is not stuck in headphones mode.

 RESTORE YOUR iPHONE.